Should My Associate Be My Successor?

 As a small law firm owner thinking about retirement, you are likely looking to your own associate to be your successor.
 This decision is not one to enter lightly, however.

-Before you make anything official, you need to consider whether your associate has the talent and the skills to pull it off.
-Just because the associate handles files well has no bearing on whether they can successfully operate a law firm.
+Before you make anything official with an associate buyout, you need to consider whether your associate has the talent and the skills to pull it off.
+Just because the associate handles files well doesn't necessarily mean that they can successfully operate a law firm.